Randomized Douglas-Rachford methods for linear systems: Improved accuracy and efficiency: Numerical experiments

-We now compare mRrDR to other related methods for solving linear systems, including RK \cite{Str09}, randomized extended Kaczmarz (REK) method \cite{Zou12}, randomized Gauss-Seidel (RGS) method \cite{Lev10,Gri12}, and randomly permuted alternating direction method of multipliers (RP-ADMM) \cite{Sun20}.
-Recall that RK is a special case of mRrDR with $r=1$ and from Section \ref{subsection:cr}, we know that with appropriate choices of $r$, mRrDR performs better than the momentum variants of the RK method.
+We now compare mRrDR to other related methods for solving linear systems, including RK \cite{Str09}, randomized Gauss-Seidel (RGS) method \cite{Lev10,Gri12}, and randomly permuted alternating direction method of multipliers (RP-ADMM) \cite{Sun20}.
+The RGS, also known as the randomized coordinate descent (RCD) method, updates with the following iterative strategy: